medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/README.md

 The expected answers in the `QuestionnaireResponse` include:

 1. `patient` - reference to the `Patient` resource.
 For billing to be successful, the `Patient` must have a country
 2. `practitioner` - reference to the `Practitioner` resource representing the ordering physician.
-For billing to be successful the `Practitioner` must have a
 3. `performer` - reference to the `Organization` resource representing the performing lab facility
 4. TODO: test details